nf-core/eager/docs/usage.md

 Please note the following:

-* MALT database construction functionality is _not_ included within the pipeline - this should be done independently, **prior** the EAGER run.
+- MALT database construction functionality is _not_ included within the pipeline - this should be done independently, **prior*- the EAGER run.
-  * To use `malt-build` from the same version as `malt-run`, load either the docker, singularity or conda environment.
+  - To use `malt-build` from the same version as `malt-run`, load either the docker, singularity or conda environment.
-* MALT can often require very large computing resources depending on your database.
+- MALT can often require very large computing resources depending on your database.
 We set a absolute minimum of 16 cores and 128GB of memory (which is 1/4 of the recommendation from the developer).
 Please leave an issue on the [nf-core github](https://github.com/nf-core/eager/issues) if you would like to see this changed.

 > RUNNING MALT ON A SERVER WITH LESS THAN 128GB OF MEMORY SHOULD BE PERFORMED AT YOUR OWN RISK